k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md

 Moreover, what happens when two sales managers both make changes on the same row and entry in the same Reference Table?

-Fabric provides a resilient mechanism to unsure that the most updated data is always available and distributed across all Fabric nodes in the same cluster.
+Fabric provides a resilient mechanism to ensure that the most updated data is always available and distributed across all Fabric nodes in the same cluster.

 ## Examples